 I was drawn to the Scientist-Practitioner Program in Clinical Psychology as it allowed me to simultaneously build my research and clinical skills.
-I was also attracted to the surrounding mountains and ocean.
+My research supervisor was a legend in the field.
+As an added bonus, BC is beautiful - I was attracted to the surrounding mountains and ocean.

 What did you enjoy the most about your time as a graduate student at UBC?

-Keep your eyes on your values.
+Clarifying my values and strategically putting them into action is key.
 I really care about helping people and sharing knowledge.
-I have tried to do this through my clinical, teaching, and research endeavours - this has kept me grounded and focused on where I can be most effective.
-Initially, I thought this would be in the area of research and teaching but this has shifted over time.
-Being flexible and open to new experiences can be an asset.
+I have done this through my clinical, teaching, research, consulting and knowledge translation endeavours - this has kept me grounded and focused on where I can be most effective.
+Being flexible and open to new experiences is an asset.

 Did you have any breaks in your education?

 I had some unplanned breaks in my education due to personal and family health problems.
 My career progressed at a slower rate as a result but I gained a deeper understanding into the challenges faced by people living with health problems.
 Life is not a race.